-In October 1982, the Director of the Office of Compliance and Consumer Assistance issued a directive to initiate a nationwide proactive effort to evaluate compliance by agricultural cooperatives with new provisions of the Motor Carrier Act and to halt unauthorized transportation by such cooperatives.
+In October 1982, the Director of the Office of Compliance and Consumer Assistance issued a directive to initiate a nation-wide proactive effort to evaluate compliance by agricultural cooperatives with new provisions of the Motor Carrier Act and to halt unauthorized transportation by such cooperatives.
 According to the Director, the effort to investigate and monitor agricultural cooperatives was initiated to carry out the new ICC authority in the act, as well as to respond to numerous complaints concerning unauthorized transportation violations by agricultural cooperatives or their agents.
 The Director stated that he was ordered by an ICC Commissioner to cancel the directive because its proactive nature did not comport with the Commission's complaint-driven policy.
 The Director canceled this effort on November 30, 1982, and issued revised guidelines which emphasized that only potential violations identified in complaints would be investigated.

-Staffing cuts limit flexibility to initiate general compliance surveys

-Another factor limiting the ability of the regions to perform general compliance surveys is a large cut in staffing levels of the Office of Compliance and Consumer Assistance since the passage of reform legislation in 1980.
+Staffing cuts limit flexibility to initiate general compliance surveys the passage of reform legislation in 1980.
 This Office has been reduced from a fiscal year 1981 level of 623 to a fiscal year 1984 level estimated at 340, with a further 18 percent cut being projected for fiscal year 1985.